-In a new video released by the Marine Corps retired Marine Corps General James “Mad Dog” Mattis shares the life lessons he has learned about leadership and how his experience in the Marine Corps has affected how he became a leader.
+In a video released by the Marine Corps, retired Marine Corps General James “Mad Dog” Mattis shares the life lessons he has learned about leadership and how his experience in the Marine Corps has affected it.

 Mattis spends roughly 16 minutes answering questions about leadership from Marines and the general public.
 The questions were asked through social media.

 What is the toughest decision you had to make while in the Marine Corps and did you ever regret your decision?

 “When we go into the Marine Corps, we swear to obey orders and carry them out to the best of our ability and defend the Constitution, so I’ve not regretted those decisions,” Mattis said.

 Of his most difficult decision, he said he received orders to halt an attack in Fallujah after taking over most of the city with some casualties, and it was a decision he feared would negatively affect the morale of the Marines under his command, but it ultimately didn’t.

 “Ultimately it’s about the spirit of the Marine Corps that nothing, nothing really can stop us and we just don’t take refuge in self-pity … so as a result, the Marine Corps remains a very feared organization in this world, as it should be,” he said.

 See the rest of his responses in the video below: